 In this case the court held that a considerable degree which governs people’s lives and regulates the State function flows from the superior court’s decision.

 Chief Settlement Commissioner, Punjab v.
 Om Prakash

 In this case, the Supreme Court that the core and most distinctive characteristic of our constitutional system is the principle of rule of law which implies, in the present sense, the authority of law courts to check all administrative acts through the standard of legality.
 If the aggrieved party notifies the case, the administrative or executive action that does not follow the norms will be set aside.

-Keshvananda Bharti v.
-State of Kerela
+Keshavananda Bharti v.
+State of Kerala

 In this case, the Supreme Court stated the concept of rule of law as one of the most important aspects of basic structural doctrine.